Common Termites in Central Florida & Signs You Have a Termite Infestation

 - Damp wood

 These all act as ideal environments and food sources for termites.
-If your home has any of the above it would be best to contact your local pest control company to get them to provide you with a termite inspection.
+If your home has any of the above, it would be best to contact your local pest control company to have them perform a termite inspection.

 Contact a Pest Control Company for a Termite Inspection

 When you think you may have a termite infestation, the best thing to do is contact your local pest control company for a termite inspection.
-A professional termite exterminator will be able to identify areas of risk for infestations and inspect for signs of termites.
-They can also provide recommendations on how to prevent future infestations and treat existing ones.
+A professional termite exterminator in Clermont, FL, can identify areas at risk for infestations and inspect for signs of termites.
+They can also provide recommendations on preventing future infestations and treating existing ones.